Updated Mon Feb 08 2021 by DELWP

 This section contains information regarding past bushfires which some readers may find upsetting.
 Click to skip ahead toor .

-This map shows the risk of house loss in the Grampians region.
-It compares where houses could be destroyed by bushfire across the region.
+This map shows the risk of house loss in the Far South West which is part the Barwon South West region.
+The map compares where houses could be destroyed by bushfire across the whole region.

 Different shades represent different levels of risk.
 As the shades progress from yellow through red to purple, more and more houses are potentially destroyed.